5 Different Types of Savings Accounts

 If you want to maximize your money's potential growth, you may want to open a high-yield savings account.
 These savings accounts often come with higher interest rates than other types, but they're not guaranteed to make you rich.
 High-yield savings accounts also tend to have a limit of six withdrawals per month.
 If you go over that limit, you may have to pay a fee.

-What Are the Pros and Cons of High-Yield Savings Accounts?
+Pros and Cons of High-Yield Savings Accounts?

 This type of savings account is a great way to save emergency funds.
 They earn interest on the money you deposit, which translates to significant savings when you have a larger amount to invest.
 These accounts are backed by the Federal Deposit Insurance Corporation (FDIC), which means you're protected by up to $250,000 per account owner and insured bank.